Salah-Code-Lab/RegFilter/README.md

 <code>	250/7 = 35.7  log10(35.7) = 1.55 ~1.55 orders of magnitude faster </code>

 > Note: These are all approx they are not true estimated values some EDRs are faster than 50Microsecond some are faster but you get the point
+> PLUS EDRs are complete Solutions unlike RegFilter which works in one specific domain so the Comparison shouldn't be done but i did it anyway just to put the picture out there of how fast this piece of software actually is

 <mark>If you need any assistance please Contact me on session Don't hesitate in asking me any questions about the driver(s)<br>
 if you find any issues with the driver please give me a heads up and place an issue on the repo Thanks</mark>